-It is a contractor's resp this policy. consibility to provide properly trained employees and to comply with Meet FCX Policy Requirements Any contractors working for FCX will meet or exceed the requirements of this policy and shall comply with the FCX Contractor Safety Manual while on FCX property and within company-owned facilities.
+It is a Contractor's responsibility to provide properly trained employees and to comply with this policy.

+Meet FCX Policy Requirements Any contractors working for FCX will meet or exceed the requirements of this policy and shall comply with the FCX Contractor Safety Manual while on FCX property and within company-owned facilities.
 Identify Critical Risks and Critical Controls Ensure that critical risks associated with interaction between heavy equipment, light vehicles, and people are identified and critical controls to reduce or mitigate those risks are in place.
 Ensure that contract leadership conducts periodic audits of these controls to verify use and effectiveness.
-Perform Periodic Process Audits Conduct periodic audits of the interactions of heavy mobile equipment, light vehicles and people to ensure compliance.
+Perform Periodic Process Audits Conduct periodic audits of the overall Interaction with heavy mobile equipment, light vehicles and people to ensure compliance.